-Removing the PCIe-Card Retention
+Removing the PCle-Card Retention

 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove:

 - a. computer cover

 - b.
+PCle cards

-PCle cards - 3.
-Perform the following steps as shown in the illustration: - a.
-Unthread the cable from the clips [1]. - b.
-Press and slide the latch out to release the PCIe-card retention [2]. - c.
+- 3. Perform the following steps as shown in the illustration:

+- a.
+Unthread the cable from the clips [1].

+- b.
+Press and slide the latch out to release the PCle-card retention [2].

+c.
 Remove the PCle-card retention out of the computer [3].

-Installing the PCIe card retention
+Installing the PCle card retention

-- 1. Place the PCIe card retention in its slot and insert the latches.

-- 2. Route the cables through latches.

-- 3. Install:

-- a.
-PCle cards

-- b. computer cover

-- 4. Follow the procedures in After Working Inside Your Computer.
+- 1. Place the PCle card retention in its slot and insert the latches. - 2.
+Route the cables through the clips to secure them. - 3.
+Install: - a.
+PCle cards - b. computer cover - 4.
+Follow the procedures in After Working Inside Your Computer.